 James Bailey has experience with both debtor and creditor representation in bankruptcy, out-of-court workouts and restructurings, and bankruptcy-related litigation.
-James also regularly represents commercial lenders and mortgage servicers in federal court commercial litigation.
+He also regularly represents commercial lenders and mortgage servicers in federal court litigation.

 James has represented debtors in Chapter 11 bankruptcy, including Walter Energy, Inc. in Alabama and Vanguard Healthcare, LLC in Tennessee.
 These matters have involved numerous complex issues under the bankruptcy code, including termination of employee and retiree benefits and going concern sales free and clear of claims.